House Extension Insurance: Do you have the right insurance for your house extension or renovation?

 If you are, they may have higher levels of their own insurance, which could adequately cover you, but you need to check this!
 It could mean that you pay less for your extension and renovation insurance.

-If you are using multiple contractors, you will need to let your home extension insurers know, to ensure you are covered.
+If you are using multiple contractors, you will need to let your home extension insurers know to be covered.

-Carry out thorough research on your chosen contractors: Check their reviews, have they been recommended by a trusted party, friend or family member?
-Can they show you proof of their own insurance and what it covers?
+Carry out thorough research on your choose your contractors: Check their reviews, or have they been recommended by a trusted party, friend or family member.